Perkins Field

 Perkins Field (FAA LID: UØ8) is a public use government airport located two nautical miles (4 km) north of the central business district of Overton, in Clark County, Nevada, United States.
 Also known as Overton Municipal Airport, it is owned by the Clark County Commission and operated by the Clark County Department of Aviation.
 The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a general aviation facility.

 History

 The airport was originally built in 1947 as an emergency landing area for aircraft leaving Nellis Air Force Base.
 Perkins Field is named for two local men, Woodruff and Elwood Perkins, who were killed during World War I and World War II.

 Facilities and aircraft

-Perkins Field covers an area of 250 acres (101 ha) at an elevation of 1,365 feet (416 m) above mean sea level.
+Perkins Field covers an area of 250 acres (101 ha) at an elevation of 1,366 feet (416 m) above mean sea level.
 It has one runway designated 13/31 with an asphalt surface measuring 4,811 by 75 feet (1,466 x 23 m).

-For the 12-month period ending January 31, 2011, the airport had 5,200 aircraft operations, an average of 14 per day, all general aviation.
-At that time there were 15 aircraft based at this airport: 80% single-engine, 13% multi-engine, and 7% ultralight.
+For the 12-month period ending May 17, 2023, the airport had 7,506 aircraft operations, an average of 21 per day, 97% general aviation, and 2% military.
+At that time there were 17 aircraft based at this airport: 16 single-engine, and 1 multi-engine.